liamhbyrne/geochat/README.md

 # geochat

+A location based groupchat app developed for Highfield Hack 2021 by Liam Byrne, Lucas Warwick and Sam Watson

 ## Inspiration
 Recent events have emphasised a diminishing feeling of community that existed even before lockdown.
 We were surprised at the ease to make a connected the other side of the world but the distinct inability to build genuine connection within a local community.
 ## What it does